Prag8855/aab/content/guides/losing-your-job.md

 If you have a [residence permit](/glossary/Aufenthaltstitel), always tell the *[[Ausländerbehörde]]* when you change or lose your job.
 Do not wait more than 2 weeks.[^11] [Permanent residents](/glossary/Niederlassungserlaubnis) don't need to do this.

+**If you change employers**, use the [online form](https://service.berlin.de/dienstleistung/326856/) to tell the *Ausländerbehörde*.[^39] You get a PDF confirmation.

+**If you lose your job**, use my letter generator to write the message.
+Use the [*Ausländerbehörde*'s contact form](/guides/immigration-office#use-the-contact-form) to send it to the [correct department](/guides/immigration-office#departments).
+Attach your [resignation letter](/glossary/Kündigungsschreiben) or termination notice.
+If you have a new job, also attach your new work contract.

 {% include "_blocks/auslaenderbehoerdeJobChangeNotice.html" %}

-Use my letter generator to write your message.
-Use the [*Ausländerbehörde*'s contact form](/guides/immigration-office#use-the-contact-form) to send it.
-Attach your [resignation letter](/glossary/Kündigungsschreiben) or termination notice.
-If you have a new job, also attach your new work contract

-In Berlin, the *Ausländerbehörde* will reply by email.
+The *Ausländerbehörde* will reply by email.
 It can take a few weeks.
 They might not reply at all.[^46]

 **[What happens to your residence permit ➞](#what-happens-to-your-residence-permit)**